 Dr. Kim Round currently serves as Director of Instructional Technology at Saint Anselm College.
 Previously, she has held technology leadership roles at Kaplan Higher Education, Merrimack College and Franklin W. Olin College of Engineering.
 She was selected for the prestigious 2014 Breakthrough Models Academy, sponsored by Educause and Next Generation Learning Challenges.
 Kim’s research interests include cloud computing’s impact on organizational leadership, as well as next generation learning management systems.
 Dr. Round earned her Ph.D in Computing Technology in Education from Nova Southeastern University, and her M.A. in Educational Technology Leadership from The George Washington University.

 Elisabeth Stucklen, MS, is a senior instructional designer with more than ten years of experience working in online higher education and faculty development.
 She has extensive experience in the fields of online course design, content development, online instruction, and project management.
 Elisabeth earned her Master's degree in Instructional Design & Technology from Emporia State University, where she has also facilitated graduate-level courses in Moodle.
 Elisabeth also holds a Moodle Course Creator Certification.

-Visit the Rabb School faculty directory for a full list of Brandeis GPS instructors.
+Visit the Rabb School instructor directory for a full list of Brandeis GPS instructors.